 - How to Choose the Right Factor

-Before we dive in, if you can’t wait for a client to pay your invoice and need money now, BlueVine offers fast, low-rate invoice factoring.
-If your business doesn’t invoice but you need quick capital, read our guide to short-term fast business loans.
+Before we dive in, if you can’t wait for a client to pay your invoice and need money now, BlueVine offers fast, low-rate invoice factoring of up to $500k.
+If your business doesn’t invoice, consider a revenue based line of credit of up to $100k with Kabbage.

 What is Invoice Factoring?